False Statements and Fraudulent Debt Collection

 letters.
 Your letter may state that you are refusing to pay for any reason you

-choose, or are disputing the debt, but is fine and probably even better to
+choose, or are disputing the debt, but there is no reason to explain yourself.

 Writing this letter will not protect you from a lawsuit though.
 Likewise,